salsowelim/dejavu_cpp_port/README.md

 2. In theory: performance boost.
 In practise: didn't see much difference.

 ## Demo
-The main function will load a test mp3 file, uncompressed it using ffmpeg (as a mono channel, 22050 sample rate), feed to fingerprint function, then prints the list of hashes-offsets.
+The main function will load a test mp3 file, uncompressed it using ffmpeg (as a mono channel, 22050 sample rate), feed it to fingerprint function, then prints the list of hashes-offsets.

 ## Final notes
 - I don't have much experience working with c++.
 I wrote this code initially for prototype purposes. while I have tested the correctness of the algorithm output, I didn't optimise the code to c++ best standards.
 If you want to improve the code in this manner I will gladly accept pull requests.